gruffins/birch-android/README.md

 ### Encryption

 We **HIGHLY** recommend using encryption to encrypt your logs at rest.
-If you leave out the public encryption key, Birch will log to the device in clear text.
+If you leave out the public encryption key, Birch will save logs on the device in clear text.

 An invalid public key will throw an exception.